Physical Spirituality

 There would be gaps in our comprehension if our brains were to switch from one mode of sentience to the other, for they would be blind to serial meaning not in their current mode.
 Our brains need operate sentiences in both modes simultaneously to ensure an inclusive comprehension.
 I see us running two sentiences concurrently, an architective sentience and a connective sentience, rather than only one.

-Entirely different realms of serial meaning are perceived and negotiated by each sentience, with each comprehending the serial meaning and narratives of its own mode only.
+Entirely different realms of serial meaning are perceived and negotiated by each sentience, with each comprehending the serial meanings and narratives of its own mode only.

-Our architective and connective sentiences perceive the same world but experience and respond to it very differently.
+Our architective and connective sentiences perceive the same world but experience and respond to it differently.

 Modes of Consciousness